ASHOKABHAT69/99_HackHustlers/README.md

 # SecureScan360 - AI-Powered Website Audit Tool

 ![SiteSecure360 Dashboard](https://i.imgur.com/your-screenshot-url.png)
-*Note: You should replace the image URL above with a real screenshot of your application's dashboard.*

 **SiteSecure360** is a comprehensive website auditing platform that evaluates a website for security vulnerabilities, performance bottlenecks, SEO issues, and accessibility compliance.
 It acts as a digital health check, scanning a website thoroughly and producing clear, actionable reports with AI-powered solutions from Google's Gemini.